-4.3 Model 2: taking into account the compositions
+4.3.
+Model 2: Taking into Account the Compositions

-In order to also take into account the compositions of the trains, the following definitions are used.
-First, the set of all feasible compositions is denoted by K, and the set of compositions that are feasible for trip t is denoted by K_t .
-This set is determined based on the required first and second class capacities and on the maximum train length for trip t.
+To also take into account the compositions of the trains, the following definitions are used.
+First, the set of all feasible compositions is denoted by K. Recall that a composition is an ordered sequence of train units in a train.
+The set of compositions feasible for trip t is denoted by K_t .
+This set is determined based on the required first- and second-class capacities and on the maximum train length for trip t.
 The parameter $g{k,j}$ denotes the number of train units of type j in composition k.
 The feasible transitions from one composition of a train to another are described in the sets $A{t,k}$ for each trip t and composition k.
-That is, the set $A{t,k}$ contains the compositions that are feasible on trip n(t) if the train has composition k on trip t.
+That is, the set $A{t,k}$ contains the composition k on trip t.

 For each train, the feasible compositions per trip and the feasible transitions from one composition to another are represented in a so-called transition graph (see Figure 6).
-The set of nodes of the transition graph of train τ is the set $\bigcup{t \in T{\tau}} \{ (t, k) \mid k \in K_t \}$.
-Here the union is taken over all trips t that are carried out by train τ .
+The set of nodes of the transition graph of train τ is the set $\bigcup{t \in T{\tau}} \{(t, k) \mid k \in K_t\}$.
+Here, the union is taken over all trips t that are carried out by train τ .
 The set of arcs of this graph is the set $\bigcup{t \in T{\tau}} \bigcup{k \in K_t} A{t,k}$.
-Here the union is again taken over all trips t that are carried out by train τ and over all feasible compositions $k \in K_t$.
+Here, the union is again taken over all trips t that are carried out by train τ and over all feasible compositions $k \in K_t$.
 Furthermore, each transition graph has a source node, connected to all nodes of the first trip of the corresponding train, and a sink node, connected to all nodes of the last trip of this train.

-Figure 6: Part of the transition graph for one train of the line 3000
+Figure 6 Part of the Transition Graph for One Train of the Line 3000

 An example of (part of) a transition graph is shown in Figure 6.
-In order to keep the figure as clear as possible, we assume that the maximum train length is 9 carriages on all trips.
+To keep the figure as clear as possible, we assume that the maximum train length is nine carriages on all trips.
 The involved train starts with a trip from Nijmegen to Alkmaar.
-On this first trip, each of the 7 compositions with at most 9 carriages can be chosen.
-The feasible compositions on the second trip depend on the composition that was chosen on the first trip.
-The feasible transitions in Alkmaar represent the fact that the order of the train units in the train was changed in Arnhem (e.g. composition 34 changes to 43) and the fact that in Alkmaar train units can only be uncoupled from a northbound train.
-Note that the second trip runs from Alkmaar to Alkmaar since it is assumed that in Den Helder no train units are (un)coupled.
+On this first trip, each of the seven compositions with at most nine carriages can be chosen.
+The feasible compositions on the second trip depend on the composition chosen on the first trip.
+The feasible transitions in Alkmaar are denoted by the arcs between the compositions on the trip from Nijmegen to Alkmaar and the trip from Alkmaar to Alkmaar.
+These transitions represent that the order of the train units in the train was reversed in Arnhem (e.g., composition "34" changes to "43"), and that in Alkmaar, train units can only be uncoupled from a northbound train.
+Note that the second trip runs from Alkmaar to Alkmaar because it is assumed that in Den Helder, no train units are (un)coupled.
 Therefore, the two train movements from Alkmaar to Den Helder and vice versa have been aggregated into a single trip from Alkmaar to Alkmaar.
-The feasible transitions between the second and the third trip represent the fact that the order of the train units in the train was changed in Den Helder and the fact that in Alkmaar train units can only be coupled onto a southbound train.
-The transition graph shows that in Nijmegen train units can be coupled or uncoupled (but not both).
+The feasible transitions between the second and third trip represent that the order of the train units in the train was changed in Den Helder and that in Alkmaar, train units can only be coupled onto a southbound train.
+The transition graph shows that in Nijmegen, train units can be coupled or uncoupled (but not both).
 The rest of the transition graph can be explained similarly.